theNumberWorks/numberworks_website/the_give_a_number_task_revisited.md

 ### 0. Summaries of our works

 <i class='fa fa-file-text'></i> See a short summary of the methodological issues in the appropriate section of our review on understanding the cardinality principle: Sella, F., Slusser, E., Odic, D., & Krajcsi, A. (2021).
 The emergence of children’s natural number concepts: Current theoretical challenges.
 Child Development Perspectives, n/a(n/a). [https://doi.org/10.1111/cdep.12428](https://doi.org/10.1111/cdep.12428).
-If you don't have the appropriate access, see the paper [here](https://onlinelibrary.wiley.com/share/author/KV8EMDY96Z5F6YVDA5GN?target=10.1111/cdep.12428).
+If you don't have the appropriate access, see the paper in an alternative source provided by the same publisher [here](https://onlinelibrary.wiley.com/share/author/KV8EMDY96Z5F6YVDA5GN?target=10.1111/cdep.12428).

 <i class='fa fa-file'></i> Find a [short presentation](https://docs.google.com/presentation/d/1owAbT48vQhKDpEwzqBacLeAqK1nn39NauQV_EwTwZsA/edit?usp=sharing) about these works.